Singaporean nationality law: History

-Singaporean citizenship was first granted in 1957.
-Singapore Citizenship Ordinance 1957 which commenced on 1 November 1957 provided Singaporean citizenship to all people who were born in Singapore (except children of diplomats and enemy aliens).
-People who were born in the Federation of Malaya or citizens of the United Kingdom and Colonies who had been resident for two years, and others who had been resident for eight years were able to register or naturalise as Singaporean citizen.
+Singapore citizenship was first granted in 1957.
+Singapore Citizenship Ordinance 1957 which commenced on 1 November 1957 provided Singapore citizenship to all people who were born in Singapore (except children of diplomats and enemy aliens).
+People who were born in the Federation of Malaya or citizens of the United Kingdom and Colonies who had been resident for two years, and others who had been resident for eight years were able to register or naturalise as Singapore citizen.
 When Singapore gained internal self-government in 1959, Singapore became an independent Commonwealth country for the purpose of British nationality law.
 From then on, Singaporean passports had the unusual nationality status of "British subject: citizen of the State of Singapore" instead of the usual "British subject: citizen of the United Kingdom and Colonies".
 There are treaties signed by the United Kingdom during this period specifically mention this unusual nationality status.

 In 1963, Singaporean nationality law was incorporated into the new Constitution of the State of Singapore.
-The constitution repealed the 1957 Ordinance, and all persons who were citizens as of 16 September 1963 by virtue of the Ordinance continued to be Singaporean citizens.
+The constitution repealed the 1957 Ordinance, and all persons who were citizens as of 16 September 1963 by virtue of the Ordinance continued to be Singapore citizens.
 All Singaporean citizens became Malaysian citizens on 16 September 1963 upon Singapore's merger with Malaysia on that date.
-Malaysian nationality law provided that Singaporean citizenship to continue to exist as a subnational citizenship.
-Singaporean citizenship continued to be legislated by the Legislative Assembly of Singapore, subject to the approval of the Parliament of Malaysia.
-Singaporean citizenship was inseparable from Malaysian citizenship; in other words, it was not possible to have Singaporean citizenship without having Malaysian citizenship.
+Malaysian nationality law provided that Singapore citizenship to continue to exist as a subnational citizenship.
+Singapore citizenship continued to be legislated by the Legislative Assembly of Singapore, subject to the approval of the Parliament of Malaysia.
+Singapore citizenship was inseparable from Malaysian citizenship; it was not possible to have Singaporean citizenship without having Malaysian citizenship.

 Upon Singapore's secession from Malaysia on 9 August 1965, Malaysian citizenship was withdrawn from Singaporean citizens.

 The Constitution was amended in 2004 to allow female citizens and citizens by descent to transmit their citizenship to children born overseas.
 For this to occur, citizens by descent must satisfy certain residency requirements.

 Acquisition and loss of citizenship

 Entitlement by birth or descent

-Individuals born in Singapore automatically receive Singaporean citizenship at birth if at least one parent is a Singaporean citizen, except if the father is a foreign diplomat or enemy alien and birth occurred in occupied territory.
-Children born overseas are Singaporean citizens by descent if either parent is a citizen otherwise than by descent.
+Individuals born in Singapore automatically receive Singaporean citizenship at birth if at least one parent is a Singapore citizen, except if the father is a foreign diplomat or enemy alien and birth occurred in occupied territory.
+Children born overseas are Singapore citizens by descent if either parent is a citizen otherwise than by descent.
 For an individual born abroad to a parent who is a citizen by descent, the parent must have lived in Singapore for two of the five years preceding the child's birth.
-Any child eligible for citizenship by descent must have their birth registered at a Singaporean diplomatic mission within one year of their birth.
+Any child eligible for citizenship by descent must have their birth registered at a Singapore diplomatic mission within one year of their birth.
 Prior to 15 May 2004, citizenship was transferrable by descent only from fathers who were citizens by birth or registration, and not mothers.